IzuVikAnalytics/IzuVikAnalytics/README.md

 -   ## Hi there👋
--    # This here is Izuchuchukwu Victory Ekejiuba
+-    # This here is Izuchukwu V Ekejiuba
 -    ## I´M A MAN
 - 👀 I am interested in taking up remote jobs as a full time Data Analyst
 - 🌱 I’m currently working on improving to challenge myself and grow my Data Analytics and Science Skills.